Soli Deo gloria

 DISCLAIMER: I do NOT own the Hunger Games.
 Here's the final chapter, guys!
 Thanks for reading!

-Effie was not sure exactly what to do with a crying baby.
-Ever since she retrieved him from his cradle, Benjy would not stop crying.
-Effie had wrapped him in a blanket and had managed to give him another bottle.
+Effie wasn't sure exactly what to do with a crying baby.
+Ever since she retrieved him from his cradle, Benjy would'nt stop crying.
+Effie wrapped him in a blanket and managed to give him another bottle.
 Neither went over well, for he threw them to the floor.
-The teddy bear did not work magic like it did with Haymitch, and he refused another cookie as he wailed.
+The teddy bear didn't work magic like it did with Haymitch, and he refused another cookie as he wailed.

 The ex-Capitol lady pursed her lips and just tried to walk around with him, hoping that he just didn't like standing still.
-She wasn't sure what to do, and Haymitch and Lily, who were both sitting around the coffee table playing some sort of game of cards, were not helpful.
+She wasn't sure what to do, and Haymitch and Lily, who were both sitting around the coffee table playing some sort of game of cards, weren't very helpful.